markjwbecker/SteadyStateBVAR/README.md

 ($\Delta y_f, \pi_f, \Delta y, \pi$) are specified in terms of quarterly rates of change, i.e. quarter-on-quarter (QoQ).
 In other words, for a variable $z$, the quarterly growth rate is
-$100 \ln \left(\frac{z_t}{z_{t-1}}\right)$.
-But the priors in Villani (2009) are specified in terms of year-on-year (YoY) growth rates.
-So we need to specify the prior probability intervals for the steady states of the quarterly growth rates which correspond to the prior intervals for the steady state of the YoY growth rates in Villani (2009).
-See for example, for domestic inflation the 95% prior probability interval (normal distribution) is $(1.7, 2.3)$.
+$100 \left(\ln z_t - \ln z_{t-1}\right)$.
+But the priors in Villani
+(2009) are specified in terms of year-on-year (YoY) growth rates.
+So we need to specify the prior probability intervals for the steady states of the quarterly growth rates so that they correspond to the YoY intervals.
+As an example, for domestic inflation the 95% prior probability interval (normal distribution) is $(1.7, 2.3)$.
 The ‘ppi()’ function is useful here.
 Simply input the desired YoY interval with ‘growthrate=TRUE’ and we get the corresponding prior mean and variance in terms of quarterly rate of change.
-(I hope all this makes sense to the reader…)

 ``` r
 (interval_CPI_YoY <- ppi(1.7, 2.3, growthrate=TRUE))